5 Main Causes of Back Pain

 Arthritis occurs when there is pain, inflammation, and stiffness in the joints.
 Arthritis in the spine can lead to a narrowing of the space around the spinal cord, a condition which is known as spinal stenosis.

 Arthritis in the spine is often caused by inflammatory conditions such as infections and autoimmune disorders as well as general wear and tear.
-Stiffness tends to be worse in the morning and then improves throughout the day with movement and activities.
+Stiffness is often worse in the morning and then improves throughout the day as people get moving and go about their various activities.

 How To Treat: